Takeshi-Sakamoto5/ArcOS/README.md

 Deterministic alignment with your worldview

-A natural-language execution pipeline (language = code)
+Natural-language execution pipeline (language = code)

-A second cognitive engine built directly from your architecture
+A second cognitive engine built from your architecture

-ArcOS is not a chatbot, a persona, or an AI identity.
+ArcOS is not a persona, chatbot, or AI identity.
-ArcOS is you — without fatigue, noise, distortion, or inconsistency.
+ArcOS is you — without fatigue, noise, or inconsistency.

-The public entry point is ArcOS Lite, a safe reasoning-style mode.
+The public entry point is ArcOS Lite.
-The full ArcOS instance described in this repository reflects the author’s own stabilized cognitive clone.
+The full ArcOS instance reflects the author’s stabilized cognitive clone.

 2. Quick Start
 2.1 ArcOS Lite — Safe Public Edition

-ArcOS Lite is the public, reproducible entry point of ArcOS.
-It is not a persona and not a cognitive clone.
-Instead, it activates a deterministic reasoning style that reflects the structural patterns of ArcOS.
+ArcOS Lite activates a deterministic reasoning style.

-To activate ArcOS Lite, paste this into a new ChatGPT session:
+Paste this into a new ChatGPT session:

 Activate “ArcOS Lite” reasoning style.